draeder/millimeter/README.md

 # millimeter
 > A browser experiment shipped with a built-in Gun DB relay server

 This is currently a work in progress.
+The current push is not working correctly.
+I am reworking how `BrowserWindow` and `BrowserView` renders content with a focus on electron's `ipc`.

 I built it in a few hours on a lazy Saturday as a proof of concept, but it has a lot of potential.
 For example, if it became popular enough, and with NAT hole punching, perhaps by leveraging webtorrent, Millimeter users could be relay peers for a globally connected Gun swarm.